Pearl in the Alpilles

 Salle Chauffoir de Senanque

-The heater.
+Translated, the name is: 'Room of the heater.'
 This small vaulted room leans on four vaults of edges falling in the center on a robust column whose capital is adorned with leaves of water and flowers of lilies.
 A beautiful fireplace, conical, allows to burn trunks placed vertically.
 The room, originally, had two chimneys as evidenced by the two skylights visible from the outside.
 As the name suggests, it is the only heated room in the monastery outside the kitchen.
+I can imagine how cold these monks must have had it.
+It was already quite cold during the summer.
+In Crossbow you can see the steaming breath of the princess's while she speaks to her maid.
+It's like being ourside!
 It was in this room that the monks came to work.
 It served as a scriptorium, a place where Biblical manuscripts were copied and illustrated.

-Episode 15 Possessed a kind of Torture camber and episode 24 Handmaiden one of the seats of Emperor
+In episode 15 'Possessed' a kind of Torture camber and in episode 24 'Handmaiden' one of the seats of Emperor

 2016 Tell in disguise to see Stefan.
 The wall behind the non is behind the pillar (left photo).
 1986